Operator Benchmark · Management fees

 Vacation rental management fees, plainly.

-What independent vacation rental management companies actually charge homeowners.
+What independent vacation rental management companies charge homeowners.
 Commission rates, tiered fees, what the fee covers, and how rates vary by portfolio size and market.
-Drawn from conversations with hundreds of vacation rental managers and industry experts across North America.
+Synthesized from published industry sources and the experience of independent operators across North America.

 Short answer.
-The median management commission rate among the independent vacation rental management companies we have spoken with is 28%, with a typical range of 22% to 35%.
-That number alone is misleading.
+Across published industry sources, full-service vacation rental management commissions commonly run from about 20% to 35% of gross booking revenue, with most operators clustering in the mid-20s.
+That headline number alone is misleading.
 Real fees depend on structure — single commission, tiered, or flat-fee — and on what the fee actually covers.
 This breaks down the full picture.

 The headline numbers